Irénée-Jules Bienaymé: Biography

-With Irénée-Jules Bienaymé ends the line of great French probability thinkers that began with Blaise Pascal and Pierre de Fermat, then continued with Pierre-Simon Laplace and Siméon Denis Poisson.
-After Bienaymé, progress in statistics took place in the United Kingdom and Russia.
+Irénée-Jules Bienaymé continues the line of great French probability thinkers that began with Blaise Pascal and Pierre de Fermat, then carried on with Pierre-Simon Laplace and Siméon Denis Poisson.

 His personal life was marked by bad fortune.
 He studied at the Lycée de Bruges and then at the Lycée Louis-le-Grand in Paris.
 After participating in the defense of Paris in 1814, he attended the École Polytechnique in 1815.
 Unfortunately that year's class was excluded in the following year by Louis XVIII because of their sympathy for Bonapartists.

 In 1818, he lectured on mathematics at the Saint-Cyr Military Academy but, two years later, he entered the Finance Ministry.
 He was rapidly promoted, first to inspector, then to inspector general.
 But the new Republican administration removed him in 1848 for his lack of support for the Republican regime.

 He became professor of probability at the Sorbonne, but he lost his position in 1851.
 He then became a consultant as an expert statistician for the government of Napoléon III.